What is the role of Java Full Stack Developer?

 4. Abstraction

-Abstraction hides the complex details of how something works and only exposes the essential features.
-For example, a user can interact with a car using the steering wheel and pedals without needing to understand the engine mechanics.
+Abstraction hides complex internal processes of an object and only exposed relevant and pertinent details.
+For example, a user of a car interacts with the steering wheel and pedals without knowing how the engine of the car works.

 Phase 2: Skills Required for a Java Full Stack Developer